endigma/unocss-preset-radix/docs/v3/usage.md

         'blue4', // only adds blue4 whether it is used in your project or not.
         'green3A', // only adds green4A.
         'white7A', // only adds white7A.
-        'primary', // adds primary1, primary2, ..., primary12 and primary1A, primary2A, ..., primary12A whether they are used in your project or not.
+        'primary', /* adds primary1, primary2, ..., primary12
+          and primary1A, primary2A, ..., primary12A
+          whether they are used in your project or not. */ ],
-      ],
-      prefix: 'my-prefix', // CSS variables will be generated with this prefix
+      prefix: 'my-prefix', /* CSS variables will
+      be generated with this prefix  */
-      darkSelector: '.dark-theme', // CSS variables for dark colors will be applied to this selector
+      darkSelector: '.dark-theme',  /* CSS variables for dark colors will be applied to this selector */
-      lightSelector: ':root .light-theme', // CSS variables for light colors will be applied to this selector
+      lightSelector: ':root .light-theme', /* CSS variables for light colors will be applied to this selector */
       useP3Colors: true, // use P3 colors with sRGB fallbacks
-      extend: true, // extend instead of override the default theme
+      extend: true, // extends the defaults theme instead of overriding it
       onlyOneTheme: 'dark', /* if your project has only dark theme, set it here so CSS variables for other theme is not added to CSS.
       If this option is present, darkSelector and lightSelector will be ignored